stevehanstudio/stevehan.dev-framer-motion/README.md

 * [For the carousel we have to hide the scrollbars in the x direction but keep the functionality (W3School)](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp)

+* [Stop scrolling from interfering with dragging (Framer Motion issue on Github)](https://github.com/framer/motion/issues/185) - This issue took some time for me to resolve.
+The issue was with my mobile skills component where drag movement is supposed to be constrained in the x direction, but it doesn't and it's possible to drag the component off below the bottom of the screen.
+The solution was to use an event listener and disregard the touch movement when a touchmove event is detected and delta y is greater than delta x.

 * [React tailwind + sass build error - resolve-url-loader: error processing CSS (StackOverFlow)](https://stackoverflow.com/questions/71188714/react-tailwind-sass-build-error-resolve-url-loader-error-processing-css) - Helped me resolve the SASS related build error.

 * [How to self host Google fonts](https://webdesign.tutsplus.com/tutorials/how-to-self-host-google-fonts--cms-34775)